Free ATS Resume Checker - Optimize Your Resume for Job Applications

 - Automatically decide which resumes are most relevant for a specific job based on keywords, skills, experience, and formatting.

-🏢 Who Uses ATS?
+🏢 Who Uses Applicant Tracking Systems?

 - Companies of all sizes, especially medium to large ones.

-- Recruitment agencies
+- Recruitment and staffing agencies

-- HR departments
+- HR departments in corporate settings

-- Government organizations
+- Government institutions and nonprofits

 📍Where Is ATS Used in the Hiring Process?